BillTheBest/m2x-groovy/README.md

 E. Right click on `pom.xml` file, select `Maven`, `Reimport`.

-F. Open the Groovy script file you want to run.
+F. Open the Groovy script file you want to run as shown in the next screenshot:

+![Navigate Source]
+(screenshots/navigate-source.png)

 Replace the following variables with values from your M2X account (API Key + Feed ID) or based on the data you want to store (stream name + value):

    * `<key>`: Your M2X API key
    * `<feed id>`: ID of feed to push